Particle shells from relativistic bubble walls: Shell momentum loss

-If we instead consider Bhaba scattering, we find the same, and for gluon scattering in an $SU(3)$, a factor of 9/8 enhancement --- so for practical purposes the same.\footnote{For the M\o{}ller and gluon scattering, there is also a singularity at $\hat{u} \to 0$, which one could include by multiplying the overall effective cross section by two, but we have not done this here.
-The inclusion of such a factor would not make a major difference in our results.} Other choices would not give an IR enhancement, so the eventual path length before reversal is minimized by an assumption of $t-$channel gauge boson exchange.
+For other examples, such as Bhaba scattering, or gluon scattering in an $SU(3)$, we find $\mathcal{O}(1)$ differences, so for practical purposes the same as above.
+Other choices would not give an IR enhancement, so the eventual path length before reversal is minimized by an assumption of $t-$channel gauge boson exchange.
+All relevant cross sections for the $2\to2$ momentum-loss processes, computed in this Sec.~\ref{sec:mom_loss}, are reported synthetically in Table~\ref{tab:2-2_cross-section}.
 The effective cross section to have one scattering impart the necessary momentum exchange is then

 The upper boundary is the minimal momentum exchange in order to reverse the momentum of reflected shell particles, Eq.~\eqref{eq:t_reversal}, and the lower boundary is the maximal momentum exchange available.
 We use this to find the rate of such scatterings in the wall frame,